 Introduction to the Cells of the Nervous System.
 We are in 3A, which is right here.
 So in this lesson we're going to be looking mostly at the structure of the neuron and a little bit at glial cells as well.
 You're probably used to seeing neurons drawn something like this image here on the screen.
-Show Transcript
+Read full transcript

 And I do encourage you to just take a minute and try and match up the parts of the neuron with the words here in the box.
 Maybe you know this stuff really well, maybe you haven't seen it in years, but go ahead and just take a second and try that out.
 Okay, great, so let's go through them.
 So up here we have the soma.